 WHAT IS A SERVICED APARTMENT IN VIETNAM?

-Serviced apartments are often the best choice for expats looking for an accommodation in Vietnam.
+Serviced apartments are often the best choice for expats looking for accommodation in Vietnam.
 Indeed, they are convenient for many reasons.
-You can stay long-term or short-term, they are already fully furnished, and generally, they offer facilities such as swimming pool, gym, or rooftop area.
+You can stay long-term or short-term, they are already fully furnished, and generally, they offer facilities such as a swimming pool, gym, or rooftop area.
 So, what is a serviced apartment in Vietnam?

 A serviced apartment (or service apartment) usually includes the following within the rental price: